chipkin/BACnetServerExampleGolang/README.md

 ## Compile and Run

-Download the source and place the [CAS BACnet Stack DLL/so](https://store.chipkin.com/services/stacks/bacnet-stack) and [CASBACnetStackDLL.h](https://store.chipkin.com/services/stacks/bacnet-stack) in the source directory.
+Download the example source and place the [CAS BACnet Stack DLL/so](https://store.chipkin.com/services/stacks/bacnet-stack) and [CASBACnetStackDLL.h](https://store.chipkin.com/services/stacks/bacnet-stack) in the source directory.

 Linux: Replace backslash with slash in `go.mod`